Terms and Conditions

 3.4 If the client fails to provide the necessary cooperation (3.3) and does not provide the necessary content to fulfill the order even upon double request by the contractor, the contractor is exempted from claims due to delay in delivery.
 If the contractor is unable to complete the order within the project implementation period due to omissions on the part of the client and the contractor has asked the client to cooperate twice in vain, the work is considered to have been handed over (handover fiction) and the order has been completed.

-3.5 The client ensures that its employees and the legally provided and possibly established employee representatives (works council) are informed of the contractor even before the contractor starts working.
+3.4 The client ensures that its employees and the legally provided and possibly established employee representatives (works council) are informed of the contractor even before the contractor starts working.

-4. Ensuring independence
+4. Securing independence

 4.1 The contracting parties commit themselves to mutual loyalty.